JurPer/hex-chess/README.md

 ## Pieces

-All moves follow the hexagrams orthogonal directions.
+Moves usually follow the hexagrams orthogonal directions.
+The moon piece is an exception, as it can move on the "diagonals".

 ### Pawn